Reading files in C++ using ifstream: dealing correctly with badbit, failbit, eofbit, and perror()

 • Consider a call to std::getline() detecting the end of file.
 It then sets eofbit.
 But: “Notice that some eofbit cases will also set failbit.” (reference).
 This will be very important and we will figure out in which cases exactly we have either only eofbit or both, eofbit and failbit set.

-As you already can imagine, for providing meaningful error messages, it is required to understand when exactly the eof, fail and badbit are set.
+As you already can imagine, for providing meaningful error messages, it is required to understand when exactly the eofbit, failbit and badbit are set.
 Also, one has to know when exactly it is safe to call perror() in the context of stream methods.
-Unfortunately, at this point we enter system-dependecy and the documentations are bad.
-Hence, I implemented a test to see how my test system behaves, which is a 2.6.27 Linux.
-I will provide all source files and it will be very easy for you to reproduce this test on your system.
+Unfortunately, at this point we enter system-dependency and proper documentation is difficult to find or even missing.
+In order to understand the behavior of my system (a 2.6.27 Linux at the time of writing this article), I went down the empirical path and implemented test cases.
+All source files are provided in a tarball and it will be very easy for you to run these tests on your system.

 • s.is_open()